Sagarmatha National Park

 Floral Diversity

 The subalpine belt hosts a variety of flora, including fir, Himalayan birch, and the vibrant rhododendron.
-As altitude increases, juniper (धुपी) and rhododendron (गुराँस) take center stage.
+As altitude increases, Juniper (धुपी) and rhododendron (गुराँस) take center stage.
 Above 5,000 meters, the landscape transforms, adorned with mosses and lichens.
 The park boasts over 1,000 floral species.

 Fauna in the Park